 - feeling like they have lost their confidence as they find their feet as a mum

 I remember feeling very lost, emotional and pretty pissed off with my husband when I first became a mum – I had prepared for birth and the practicalities of looking after a newborn baby but I hadn’t prepared for being a mum.
-I loved my baby girl and I knew how very fortunate I was to have her but I was so ill prepared for the selfessness that parenting requires, for the intensity of it and for how vulnerable and isolated I felt at times.
+I loved my baby girl and I knew how very fortunate I was to have her but I was so ill prepared for the selflessness that parenting requires, for the intensity of it and for how vulnerable and isolated I felt at times.
 I remember very much the overwhelming feeling that I was getting it all wrong!

 My husband could leave the house when he wanted, while I was pinned to the sofa underneath a sleeping/feeding baby, which I just didn’t appreciate at all.
 It took months for me to get it, to realise this was all normal, that I wasn’t doing anything wrong.

-This is why I trained as a postnatal group facilitator, so I could provide more ongoing support for mums, as and when they needed it, so they wouldn’t feel isolated and like they were failing.
+This is why I trained as a postnatal group facilitator, so I could provide more ongoing support for mums, as and when they need it, so they wouldn’t feel isolated and like they were failing.
 It is also why I now provide ongoing parent support because the challenges of being a mum just change as our children grow.